gregsaun/prusa_i3_bear_upgrade/README.md

 Do not hesitate to ask if you have a question.

-## Where can I get an official kit?
+## Official distributors

-Official distributors are selling a kit with all screws and extrusions ready for the upgrade from an Original Prusa, you will only need to print 3D printed parts.
+Official distributors are selling the official bear kit with all screws, our custom t-nuts and extrusions ready for the upgrade from an Original Prusa, you will only need to print 3D printed parts.

   * ![all3d makers logo](extra/distributors/all3dmakers_logo.png)
      All3D Makers (US)